 Our Mission Statement

-Women in Film & Television-Florida (WIFT-FL) is charged with building positive images of media-makers (both women and men), empowering them to achieve their highest professional and creative potential, and helping create more job opportunities throughout the State of Florida (with a primary focus on Central Florida).
-As an organization, we will continue to search for and retain members who have a minimum of two years experience working in the film, television and entertainment industry.
+Women in Film & Television-Florida (WIFT-FL) is charged with building positive images of media-makers (both women and men), empowering them to achieve their highest professional/creative potential, and helping create more job opportunities throughout the State of Florida.
+As an organization, we will continue to search for and retain members who have a minimum of two years experience working in the film, television and digital media industries.

 History of Women in Film & Television-Florida